 And yet, the origin story of today’s greenery is not all that relaxing and serene.

 The river Túria did not only supply the city with water.
 It was also a natural moat to defend the city.
-Until the Middle Ages, the river was navigable for small boats, for instance, to transport goods.
+Until the Middle Ages, the river was navigable by small boats, for instance, to transport goods.

 As it often happens, due to the growth of the city, the Túria carried less and less water.
 Soon, there was only a small creek within the old riverbed.
 Yet, in 1957, due to heavy rains, the Túria rose and flooded large parts of the city center.
 This disaster caused at least 81 fatalities and also considerable material damage.